 Is Sugar in Fruits Bad for You?

-The "chew factor" helps to naturally limit the overeating of fruits.
+The "chew factor" helps to limit the overeating of fruits naturally.
 How many apples could you chew at one sitting?
 It may be easier to go overboard with dried fruit, like figs and dates.
-Such fruits are low in water content so are concentrated and loaded with sugar.
-But even so, they're an excellent source of fiber and contain natural plant compounds called polyphenols – good support for antioxidant defenses.
+Such fruits are low in water content, so they are concentrated and loaded with sugar.
+But even so, they're an excellent source of fiber and contain natural plant compounds called polyphenols – excellent support for antioxidant defenses.